title ix

 Report Timing

+Complainants are encouraged to make a report or file a Formal Complaint of prohibited conduct as soon as possible so the institution may quickly respond and prevent further issues.
 There is no limit on the amount of time that a reporter may have to file a report.
 However, the greater the time between the date the incident occurred and date a complaint is filed impacts an investigation.
 Time may limit the availability of parties involved, witnesses, and evidence and ability to judge the complaint under the University’s policies if a party is no longer a covered person.

 About Title IX